Spectroscopy using a visible photonic lantern at the Subaru telescope: Laboratory characterization and first on-sky demonstration on Ikiiki ({\alpha} Leo) and `Aua ({\alpha} Ori): On-sky demonstration

 \subsubsection{Injection efficiency}

 In order to estimate the on-sky injection efficiency of the PL, we compared the acquired spectra (prior to flat-field calibration) to the reference spectro-photometric data of Ikiiki~\citep{1996BaltA...5..603A}.
 We summarize in Table~\ref{tab:tel_throughput} the throughput of elements from the entrance of the telescope down to the detector.
-We will consider the detector quantum efficiency provided by the manufacturer (from $78\%$ to $54\%$ from 600~nm to 785~nm).
-We also modeled the throughput of the Earth's atmosphere using the synthetic photometry python package (synphot) maintained by the Space Telescope Science Institute (STScI).
-The airmass during the observation was 1.01, and induced an extinction ranging from 0.1 to 0.03 magnitude between 600~nm and 770~nm, leading to a throughput of about $95\%$ in average.
+We considered the detector quantum efficiency provided by the manufacturer (from $78\%$ to $54\%$ from 600~nm to 785~nm).
+We also modeled the throughput of the Earth's atmosphere using the synthetic photometry Python package (synphot) maintained by the Space Telescope Science Institute (STScI).
+The airmass during the observation was 1.01, and induced an extinction ranging from 0.1 to 0.03 magnitude between 600~nm and 770~nm, leading to a throughput of on average about $95\%$.

 \rev{We calculated the total instrument throughput and the injection efficiency for each frame and each spectral channel.
 Figure~\ref{fig:onky_effi} shows the resulting average values, standard deviation and min-max values for each spectral channel.
 At 642~nm (see top panel of Figure~\ref{fig:throughp_combined}), we report a total average throughput of the instrument of $0.2\pm0.1\%$ with a maximum of $0.6\%$.
 We report an average injection efficiency of $9.4\pm 4.9\%$ with a maximum of $28.0\%$.
 The best injection efficiency performance at 642~nm is about half of that obtained on the bench under optimal conditions.
 This is in accordance with Figure~\ref{fig:PL_injeffstrehl} which predicted an injection efficiency no greater than $30\%$ for a Strehl below $25\%$.
 We notice that the injection efficiency drops to zero.
 This can be explained by poor performance of the AO loops under the 1" seeing estimated in H band.
 Thanks to simultaneous imaging using the VAMPIRES instrument, we were able to compute a residual tip/tilt larger than 10~mas RMS in average during the observation of Ikiiki, contributing to degrading the injection efficiency into the PL.
 The best performance obtained was around 680~nm (see bottom panel of Figure~\ref{fig:throughp_combined}), where we report an average total throughput of $0.3\pm0.2\%$ with a maximum of $0.9\%$, and an average injection efficiency of $14.5\pm 7.4\%$ with a maximum of $42.8\%$.}